 The FHTB scheme can also be used in conjunction with the Government Help to Buy Scheme.

-To be eligible, personnel must fulfil the following criteria:
+To be eligible for the Forces Help to Buy scheme, personnel must fulfil the following criteria:

 - Be in Regular service.